IN PICS: Nivin Pauly-Rinna Joy's Daughter Christened!

 Kunchacko Boban's Selfie

-Here is a special selfie of Kunchacko Boban, with Nivi Pauly and producer Anto Joseph.
+Here is a special selfie of Kunchacko Boban, with Nivin Pauly and producer Anto Joseph.
 Kunchacko is a very close family friend of Nivin and Rinna.

 Nivin & Rinna's Selfie